moccalotto/kaos/_rulebook/main.md

 of your hit points.
 If you are wearing heavy armor, the strain of taking surge actions may be even higher.

+{:.noprint}
 See the [equipment list]({{ '/rulebook/equipment/' | prepend: site.baseurl }})
 for more info about additional strain incurred by wearing heavy armor.

+{:.noscreen}
+Take a look at the equipment list (a separate document) for more information about strain incurred when wearing heavy armor.

 {% for action in site.data.actions %}
 #### {{ action.name }}